duguyue100/votracker/README.md

 ### Notes ###

 1. Currently, we use Flann matcher only to detect the matched file, this could result misdetection after around 20 frames.
+2. In current version, we constrain the search window, the effect for first few frame is fine, however, due to some unknown problems, the box suddenly out of the search region.
+[20140314]

 ### Contact ###